Dias2406/grand-challenges-workshop/README2.md

 ![image](https://user-images.githubusercontent.com/75443246/172061973-03652571-7d6c-43c1-9011-ee30a957d290.png)

-You can niw use plugins and themes to make your Wev development easier and user-friendly.
+You can now install plugins and themes to make your Wev development easier and user-friendly.

 Try and install Storefront theme with the combination of WooCommerce plugin!